bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 # Operational Considerations

 Pseudorandom cTLS can interfere with the use of multiple profiles on a single server.
-To use Pseudorandom cTLS with multiple profiles, servers must use the same STPRP key and the same lengths of `profile_id` and `connection_id`.
+To use Pseudorandom cTLS with multiple profiles, servers must use the same STPRP key and the same lengths of `connection_id`.

 Pseudorandom cTLS adds a constant, symmetric computational cost to sending and receiving every record, roughly similar to the cost of encrypting a very small record.
 The cryptographic cost of delivering small records will therefore be increased by a constant factor, and the computational cost of delivering large records will be almost unchanged.

 > TODO: Key rotation.
 How does it work?
-We could possibly use trial decryption, with parsing and profile-id matching as an implicit MAC.
-There are at least 40 bits of collision-resistance there for a max-length `profile_id`, which is probably fine, but it feels bit soft.
+We could possibly use trial decryption, with parsing and profile-id matching as an implicit MAC, but it feels a bit soft.
 Does it help if we put a "key ID" in the tweak?

 # Security Considerations